 Vulnerable Populations—RWJF supports finding innovative and effective ways of addressing the many factors that influence the health of our nation’s most vulnerable people.
 Our work in this area will focus on mental wellness and violence prevention, particularly in early childhood.
 We cannot call ourselves a healthy nation if we continue to be a violent one.
 RWJF has chosen to address how health is diminished by all forms of violence—child abuse, bullying, post-traumatic stress, domestic abuse, street violence—and how the cycle can be broken.

-Discover, Explore, Learn—RWJF recognizes that in order to achieve a culture of health we must continually discover and explore the cutting-edge ideas and emerging trends that have the potential to accelerate our progress.
+Discover, Explore, Learn—RWJF recognizes that in order to achieve a Culture of Health we must continually discover and explore the cutting-edge ideas and emerging trends that have the potential to accelerate our progress.
 We remain open to new ways of addressing issues of health and seek to actively anticipate the future, evolving our strategies to ensure that we take advantage of the most pioneering thinking.

 21st Century Leadership—RWJF takes great pride in its legacy of identifying leaders with the potential to transform our nation’s health and providing them with the support they need to realize their promise.
 We remain deeply committed to investing in the development of health innovators and are in the process of restructuring and refocusing many of our human capital programs to better meet tomorrow’s demands for widespread leadership.
 Read more about our new approaches.

 The Future of Nursing—RWJF has supported the advancement of the nursing profession for more than 30 years.
-We continue to address issues such as the nursing shortage, professional development, and expanding the scope of nursing practice with the aim of ensuring that nurses play a key role in helping our nation achieve a culture of health.
+We continue to address issues such as the nursing shortage, professional development, and expanding the scope of nursing practice with the aim of ensuring that nurses play a key role in helping our nation achieve a Culture of Health.

 Health in Our Home State—RWJF honors the legacy of its founder by supporting work to improve the health and lives of our neighbors in New Jersey.
 As the largest private foundation in our home state, RWJF provides support to core institutions, collaborates with community organizations, and works with leaders to address health needs and to support economic development across the Garden State.
-Learn more about some of our initiatives.